rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 ### Linux SSH daemon configuration

-Now that your additional user is created with sudo permissions and an SSH key pair, you can work with the SSH daemon (server) configuration to improve security.
+Now that you've an additional user with sudo permissions and an SSH key pair, you can work with the SSH daemon (server) configuration to improve security.

-**Note:** **Managed Operations and RackConnect customers only** To ensure that our automated systems have access to your server when needed, we request that you do not change the SSH configuration, and that you skip to the next section.
-When connecting to your server, Rackspace Support logs in as the user `rack` using password authentication on port 22.
+**Note:** **Managed Operations and RackConnect customers only** To ensure that our automated systems have access to your server when needed, we request that you do not change the SSH configuration and that you skip to the next section.
+When connecting to your server, Rackspace Support logs in as the user `rack` and uses password authentication on port 22.
 In addition, rebuilding existing servers or building a new server from a snapshot requires that root logins are enabled by having the `PermitRootLogin` option set to `yes`.
 If you need to change these values, speak with an administrator at Rackspace, so the change is made in a way that does not impact our ability to provide you with a Fanatical Experience&trade;.

 The example commands for the rest of the article assume that you're are logged in as your new user, using sudo to perform privileged operations.